dclong/blog/misc/content/2019-03-09-ensure-capturing-log-of-applications.markdown

 For production applications,
 it is best to send log information into a file instead of the standard output so that the log information is persisted.
-One command way to keep log into a file is to redict standard output into a file.
+One command way to keep log into a file is to redirect standard output into a file.

 ```Bash
 some_command arg1 arg2 > log_file